lienetunne/feedreader/README.md

 # Project Overview
 This project is a web-based application that reads RSS feeds.
-Using [Jasmine] (http://jasmine.github.io/) for testing.
+Uses [Jasmine] (http://jasmine.github.io/) for testing.

 # How to run it?
 Open "index.html" file